thebigsleepjoe/TTT-Bots-2/README.md

 6. 📃 SUS: Players holding a traitor weapon are KOS
 7. 📃 SUS: Players disguised are always KOS
 8. 📃 SUS: KOS callouts should be made and listened to (from trusted players).
+9. 📃 SUS: Players killing traitors should be trusted immediately, just makes more sense.

 Basic behavior tree (this is out of order):
 1. ✅ Wandering